- Get Involved

 The third tier of Leave No Trace training is the Awareness Workshop.
 An Awareness Workshop can be any formal Leave No Trace presentation that is one-day or less in length.
 These presentations can include a wide variety of programs, ranging from a 30-minute presentation to a day-long workshop.
 Experiential-based training in an outdoor setting is encouraged.

-For guidelines on conducting Master Educator and Trainer courses, please visit the following link.
-Read more >
+For guidelines on conducting Master Educator Courses, Trainer Courses, and Awareness Workshops, please visit the following link: Read more >